Ping!

 By now, Alfie’s spirit was broken; he was just a ghost on a train going nowhere, and he could`nt care less.
 He had lost the will to live.
 Julie had betrayed him, and he had betrayed Sam’s trust, even casting doubt on her loyalty.
 As the train set off and slipped into the tunnel, the gentle sway of the carriage rocked him into a deep sleep, carrying him past his stop and all the way to the end of the line.

 He was still out cold when the guard hopped on to check for the usual forgotten items—umbrellas, smartphones abandoned by not-so-smart people, empty energy drink cans under the seats.
 Muttering to himself, he grumbled, "You’d think with all that extra energy they’d have the strength to carry them to the bins!
 Lazy sods!
 Bring back National Service, that’d sort ’em out!
-What with the usual drunks having missed their stop—that’s when he spotted Alfie at the far end of the carriage.
+What with having to deal with the usual drunks who had missed their stop! that’s when he noticed Alfie at the far end of the carriage.

 He called out: “End of the line, sir, Time to get off,” Alfie didn’t stir.
 He tried again, “End of the line!?”
 Still no response.The guard walked over and tapped Alfie on the shoulder.
 When Alfie didn’t move, he leaned in to detect any smell of alcohol or signs of breath, there was none, he assumed he had passed away, just another victim of the daily grind.—nothing unusual, we see at least half a dozen cases like him every week on the network.
 He turned and walked toward the door, reaching up to press the button that dimmed the fluorescents and closed the doors, sealing Alfie inside.